Teyik0/ultrapyup/README.md

 Preconfigured rules optimized for FastAPI, Django, and data science projects with sensible defaults.
 Customize when needed, but it works perfectly out of the box.

 ### 🛡️ **Maximum Code Quality**
-Enforces strict type checking with mypy, code formatting with ruff, and testing best practices by default, catching errors and maintaining consistency before they become problems.
+Enforces strict type checking with ty, code formatting with ruff, and testing best practices by default, catching errors and maintaining consistency before they become problems.

 ### 🏗️ **Monorepo Ready**
 Unified toolchain configuration across all packages and services, eliminating thousands of lines of duplicate config files while maintaining consistency.